cardano-foundation/CIPs/CIP-0118/README.md

 in the amount specified in the value field of the request.
 For most swaps, the script locking the output is trivial (always returns `True`), since the idea is that anyone should be able to fulfill a swap request.
-We refer to an output locked by this type of script as `unlocked`.
+We refer to an output locked by this type of script as _unlocked_.
+We call such an output an _offer_ in the context of a swap.

 The amount of currency a transaction is offering to swap for the requested amount is usually placed in an unlocked _regular_ output.